Lessons learned from City Year to Peace Corps

 “It’s so important for you to reflect on your City Year experience, take what was meaningful for you, and bring that into your Peace Corps service,” Will says.
 “For me both have been life changing and I know that I’ll be drawing on the lessons I’ve learned for years to come.”

-Considering about Peace Corps but want to become a more competitive candidate?
+Considering the Peace Corps but want to become a more competitive candidate?
 Apply now to serve a year with City Year!